chakra-ui/chakra-ui/.changeset/tender-bugs-taste.md

 "@chakra-ui/cli": major
 ---

-Fix the CLI type generation by allowing the export of number types.
+"Fix the `boxSize` type to allow for number values.